Chart Color Schemes

 Pacific Pines - Gaven's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Pacific Pines - Gaven.
-Younger cohorts particularly see very low prevalence of common health conditions.
+Mortality rates and chronic condition prevalence were low, particularly among younger cohorts.

 Frequently Asked Questions - Health